root-foundation/root/README.md

 Tokens will eat the world.
 Such a tokenized system will help us unite society and democratize opportunity.

+But, advancing our economic system alone will not suffice.
+Our economic system is part of a much broader system that we will need to shape in order to fully realize our mission.
+To understand this broader system, we need to first understand how seemingly disconnected systems are interconnected.

 ## Interdependence—Imbalance

 All evolution (or broadly all change) has three features: